Standardising Construction Product Data

 The work programme of the CEN 442 committee includes, according to the Vienna agreement and where appropriate, to make current ISO standards for BIM valid as EN standards.
 That is why, their work is carried out in close cooperation with the ongoing BIM standardisation by ISO committees.

 The recently published ISO 19650 Organization of information about construction works – Information management using building information modelling parts 1 and 2 were also adopted as European standards earlier this year.

 Collaboratively ISO and CEN have started working on standardising Data Templates.
-As member of the CEN 442 work group 4, Cobuilder is currently contributing with industry best practice towards the creation of a standard about Data Templates.
-This standard is now discussed as a Preliminary Work Item in the committee.
+Being represented in CEN 442 work group 4, Cobuilder is currently contributing with industry best practice towards the creation of a standard about Data Templates.
+This standard is now at a drafting stage.